GALLONS SAF PURCHASED IN 2021

 At DHL, we understand that we alone cannot scale up sustainable aviation fuel solutions and decarbonize air transport, but we can help lead the industry to a sustainable future.
 Partnerships like these are part of our Sustainability Roadmap and Mission 2050.
 By working with like-minded partners, we will achieve our goals based on the Science Based Target Initiative (SBTi).
 We aspire to be a leader in sustainable aviation, which is why we will increase the blend of SAF in our operations to over 30% by 2030 and invest €7 billion through 2030 in clean operations.

 By 2050, we aim to reduce all logistics-related emissions to zero.
 And we are well underway.
 Compared to 2007, we have already improved our carbon efficiency by 37%.
-Our alliance with United Airlines and other efforts to scale up sustainable fuel solutions mark further milestones on this journey.
+Our alliance with United Airlines and partnership with Air France KLM are just two ways we are doing our part to scale up sustainable fuel solutions and mark further milestones on this journey.